muqriqawiem/Operating-System/README.md

 <h1>Operating System</h1>

 <h2>Description</h2>
-<p>This repository contains the implementation of concept in Operating System course in Python.</p>
+<p>This repository contains the implementation of concept in Operating System course using C, C++ and Python.</p>

 <h3>Topics</h3>